Graduate Certificate in Film Studies

 Tuesday 4:10-7:00, Thursday 4:10-6:00, 307 Bessey

 This course offers an introduction to methods of interpreting, writing on, and teaching film.
-It is designed to help graduate students to develop a research or teaching trajectory in cinema and media studies for their work at MSU and beyond.
+It is designed to help graduate students to develop a research and teaching trajectory in cinema and media studies for their work at MSU and beyond.
 Students will begin by engaging with tools of close analysis and basic concepts of film form.
 They will move from there to categories of genre, authorship and other critical traditions, central to the formation of the discipline of cinema studies, that discuss aspects of the medium as a social institution, psycho-sexual apparatus, and cultural practice.
-The course will introduce students to subfields of film historiography, industry studies, and of studies of media infrastructures as they pertain to cinema as a medium in global circulation.
-Screenings will include work by filmmakers such as Burnett, Deren, Eisenstein, Hitchcock, Jia, Kiarostami, Mambéty, Rohrwacher, and Weber.
+The course will introduce students to subfields of film history and theory, race cinema, and of studies of media infrastructures as they pertain to cinema as a medium in global circulation.
+We will have ongoing discussions of teaching and syllabi development throughout the semester.
+Screenings will include work by filmmakers such as Burnett, Deren, Eisenstein, Hitchcock, Jia, Mambéty, Rohrwacher, and Weber.